By Rob Shaul

 None of us is perfect.
 More than we’d like to admit, Self Importance wins and we act selfishly.

 Self Importance beats humility in my own mind, daily.
-I don’t put Mission First despite knowing better, and act selfishly
+I don’t put Mission First despite knowing better, and acting selfishly

 While the regret of my failure isn’t instant, it always comes, bringing with it disappointment and a step back in my progress toward quiet professionalism.